For Individuals Seeking A Diagnosis

 Professor of Neurology and Ophthalmology, University of Colorado, Denver

-Yasser Khan, MD FRCSC
+Yasser Khan, MD, FRCSC

-Oculoplastic, Orbital, and Ophthalmic Surgery
+Specialist in Oculoplastic, Orbital, and Ophthalmic Surgery

 The Visual Snow Initiative website is for informational purposes only.
 The contents do not constitute medical advice; the content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of a physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.
 This website does not recommend or endorse any specific tests, physicians, products, procedures, opinions, or other information that may be mentioned on the Site.
 Reliance on any information provided by this website is solely at your own risk.

-Visual Symptoms
+Visual Symptoms of Visual Snow Syndrome

 - Visual snow (dynamic snow-like dots all over the field of vision)